Symptoms and diagnosis of womb cancer

 Transvaginal ultrasound: A small metal device called a probe is gently put into your vagina.
 It uses sound waves to build up a picture of the tissues in your womb.
 This test is not painful but may be a little uncomfortable.

-Hysteroscopy: A thin, flexible tube with a light at the end (a hysteroscope) is passed through your vagina and into your womb.
-This allows your doctor to look inside your womb and take tissue samples or a biopsy.
+Hysteroscopy: A thin, flexible tube with a light at the end (a hysteroscope) is passed through your vagina and into your uterus.
+This allows your doctor to look inside your uterus and take tissue samples or a biopsy.
 You may be given a local anaesthetic for this test.

-Dilatation and curettage (D&C): Here the doctor gently opens your cervix and entrance to the womb and takes samples of tissue from the inner lining of your womb.
+Dilatation and curettage (D&C): Here the doctor gently opens your cervix and entrance to the uterus and takes samples of tissue from the inner lining of your uterus.
 This is done with an instrument shaped like a spoon called a curette.
 The samples are then sent to the laboratory to be examined.
 This test is done under general anaesthetic.

-A gynaecologist is a doctor who specialises in treating problems with women’s reproductive systems, eg vagina, vulva, womb (uterus) and ovaries.
+A gynaecologist is a doctor who specialises in treating problems with women’s reproductive systems, eg vagina, vulva, uterus and ovaries.

 For more information